 - 4.1 First Aid boxes are located as shown in the school's Appendix 1. - 4.2 The member of staff responsible for the maintenance and replenishment of First Aid boxes is also named in each school's Appendix 1.
 Members of staff must inform that staff member if items need replacing.

-There are also checklists attached to the First Aid boxes, which must be completed if items are used. - 4.3 The member of staff responsible for the First Aid Boxes will check the boxes every two weeks.
+4.3 The member of staff responsible for the First Aid Boxes will check the boxes every two weeks.